Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 Here are some specific examples of how filing a protective tax return can benefit a U.S. LLC owned by a foreign company:

 • A U.S. LLC owned by a foreign company has been inactive for several years.
 The company now wants to start reporting income in the United States.
-The company can file a protective tax return to re-establish its tax filing history and avoid any penalties and interest.
+The company can file a protective tax return to re-establish its tax filing history and avoid penalties and interest.

-If you are considering filing a protective tax return for a U.S. LLC owned by a foreign company, you should consult with a tax advisor to ensure that you comply with all US tax laws.
+If you are considering filing a protective tax return for a U.S. LLC owned by a foreign company, you should consult a tax advisor to ensure you comply with all US tax laws.

 Are all the owners disclosed?

-The Corporate Transparency Act (CTA) requires reporting companies to identify all beneficial owners, regardless of their ownership percentage.
+The Corporate Transparency Act (CTA) requires reporting companies to identify all beneficial owners, regardless of ownership percentage.
 A beneficial owner is an individual who exercises substantial control over an entity, either directly or indirectly, or who owns or controls 25% or more of the entity’s equity interests.

 This means that reporting companies must identify all individuals who meet any of the following criteria: